The shift: from “best charities to donate to” to “ask the AI”

 Who AI actually recommends when donors ask

-We asked.
-Across hundreds of queries to ChatGPT, Perplexity, Gemini, Claude, and Grok, using donor-intent prompts like “What are the best charities to donate to?”
-“Which nonprofits are most effective?” and “Where should I donate for maximum impact?” — the same names appear over and over:
+Across the major AI platforms, using donor-intent prompts like “What are the best charities to donate to?”
+“Which nonprofits are most effective?” and “Where should I donate for maximum impact?” — the same names appear over and over.
+American Red Cross, United Way, Salvation Army, and a handful of other household-name organizations dominate the vast majority of AI recommendations.
+Charity Navigator is cited as a reference authority in approximately 75% of responses.

 Local and regional nonprofits, which make up approximately 92% of all registered 501(c)(3) organizations in the US (National Center for Charitable Statistics, IRS Business Master File, 2024), are almost never mentioned.
 Nor are most community foundations, regional food banks outside the Feeding America network, local homeless shelters, or specialized advocacy organizations.